Fady-Emeel/Arduino-Delivery-Car/README.md

 When the user finishes and presses reverse the car moves back in the same path back to the start point again

-Tools used: Arduino IDE, Arduino UNO, Breadboard, Car Chassis Kit
+Tools used: Arduino IDE, Arduino UNO, Bluetooth module, Breadboard, Car Chassis Kit